rugbyprof/5443-Big-Data/Assignment-6-notes.md

 ### Redis keys

-A not on naming conventions for keys in redis taken from [here](http://redis.io/topics/data-types-intro):
+A note on naming conventions for keys in redis.
+Taken from [here](http://redis.io/topics/data-types-intro):
 >Redis keys are binary safe, this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
 The empty string is also a valid key.<br>
 __A few other rules about keys:__
 - Too long keys are not a good idea, for instance a key of 1024 bytes is not a good idea not only memory-wise, but also because the lookup of the key in the dataset may require several costly key-comparisons.
 Even when the task at hand is to match the existence of a big value, to resort to hashing it (for example with SHA1) is a better idea, especially from the point of view of memory and bandwidth.